 A Technique for Creating a Stagger Pattern as You Go

 Laminate flooring planks are like puzzle pieces.
 When you cut the end off a plank to fit it into the end of a row, you can't use the cutoff in the middle of the row.
-But you can use it to start the next one — and that's the key to staggering with a minimum of waste.
+But you can use it to start the next row — and that's the key to staggering with a minimum of waste.

 First, measure the length of the room and divide that by the length of a board.
 If you come up with a fraction greater than the minimum stagger spacing, go ahead and use a whole plank to start the first row.
 If the fraction is smaller, cut about twice the spacing amount off the first plank.
-Save the cutoff as you might be able to use it at the end of row somewhere.
+Save the cutoff as you might be able to use it at the end of a row somewhere.

 Install the first row and cut the last board in the row to fit, remembering to maintain a 1/4-inch gap from the wall.
 Use the cutoff to begin the next row.

 Then, lay the second row and cut the final plank to fit.
-But instead of using the offcut to start the third row and creating a step laminate floor pattern, set it aside for later.
+But instead of using the offcut to start the third row and creating a step pattern, set it aside for later.
 Cut the first plank in the third row a random length that maintains the proper spacing without creating an H-joint.

 Use the offcut from the second row to begin the fourth row and the one from the third row to begin the fifth row.
 Then, cut a random length to start the sixth row, using the offcut from the fourth row to start the seventh row, and so on.

 This isn't the only way to create a random flooring stagger pattern, though, and it may need modifications when something, such as a cabinet, is in the way.
 You're bound to have some waste at the end of the installation, which is why it's always a good idea to buy 10 percent more flooring than you think you need.
-But you'll have less waste using this techniques than if you simply cut boards randomly to start each row.
+But you'll have less waste using this technique than if you simply cut boards randomly to start each row.